Our designer inspired Versace plunge pool is the ultimate party pool.

-As builders of both fibreglass and concrete pools, we often get asked what’s better?
+As fibreglass and concrete pools builders, we often get asked what’s better?

-The truth is that there is no simple answer as this varies from person to person based on a variety of factors.
+The truth is that there is no simple answer as this varies from person to person based on various factors.

 Everybody loves having a swimming pool.
 It doesn’t matter whether you like relaxing by the poolside or prefer getting some exercise by swimming multiple laps.

 With summer approaching again, now would be a great time to decide what kind of pool you want to install.
-It becomes immediately clear that there are two types of pools that are most popular among homeowners - fibreglass and concrete.
+It becomes immediately clear that two pools are most popular among homeowners — fibreglass and concrete.

-Each option has its set of upsides and drawbacks which might have left you visibly confused about the one you should get.
-Don’t worry, because we have got a detailed guide which pits the two side by side.
+Each option has its set of upsides and drawbacks, which might have left you visibly confused about the one you should get.
+Don’t worry because we have a detailed guide that pits the two side by side.

 We will walk you through various factors that you need to consider, and you can see whether concrete or fibreglass variants come ahead in this.
 So, let us dive in deep without further delay.

 Even before we get into what kind of pool you need, some users might wonder why they need a pool in the first place.
 Here are some reasons to help you make up your mind.